rtbrick/bngblaster/README.md

 You can use the included traffic generator for forwarding verification, QoS testing or to measure convergence times.
 The traffic generator supports millions of separate tracked flows.
-This allows you to verify every single forwarding state of a full feed internet routing table.
+This allows you to verify every single forwarding state of a full-feed internet routing table.
 You can also send traffic to every single QoS queue of your service edge router.

-The BNG Blaster is used by leading network operators, network hard- and software vendors.
+The BNG Blaster is used by leading network operators like Deutsche Telekom AG with their famous Access 4.0 project, network hard- and software vendors like RtBrick and many more.

-A short [introduction](https://youtu.be/EHJ70p0_Sw0 "BNG Blaster") and good presentation from [DENOG13](https://youtu.be/LVg6rlVEfNU "DENOG13") can be found on YouTube.
+A short [introduction](https://youtu.be/EHJ70p0_Sw0 "BNG Blaster and a good presentation from [DENOG13](https://youtu.be/LVg6rlVEfNU "DENOG13") can be found on YouTube.

-Please checkout the [documentation](https://rtbrick.github.io/bngblaster/) for details.
+Please check out the [documentation](https://rtbrick.github.io/bngblaster/) for details.

 ![BBL Interactive](docsrc/sources/images/bbl_interactive.png "BNG Blaster (Interactive Mode)")

+This project will be actively maintained and further evolved by RtBrick.
+We are fully committed to building a project for the community and take issue and enhancement requests seriously.
+We are looking forward to any kind of contributions, new features, bug fixes, or tools.
+Even contributions to the documentation are more than welcome.

+Our mission is to build better networks with open test suites.

 ## License